-There are several other positions that can provide significant value to the statelevel ISAO.
-Assuming a reasonable level of experience and technical ability, using a pre-existing project management office within the information technology or technology department would be optimal, as it should be familiar with handling IT-specific projects.
+Several other positions can provide significant value to the state-level ISAO.
+Assuming a reasonable level of experience and technical ability, using a pre-existing project management office within the IT or technology department would be optimal, as it should be familiar with handling IT-specific projects.
 The remainder of this document may provide considerations for other areas of focus and potential positions that may be formed within the state structure.